 Proposition 4.
 Suppose that the parameters for the model given by (6) are as in Proposition 2.
-Then, three cases typically emerge depending on the initial condition: (i) Poverty trap; for $k_0 < \bar{k}1$, the economy converges to 0. (ii) Chaotic middle-income trap; for $k_0 \in (\bar{k}1, \bar{k}2)$, the economy gets trapped in an interval, where it keeps fluctuating in a chaotic manner. (iii) Perpetual growth; for $k_0 > k_2$, the economy grows unboundedly.
+Then, three cases typically emerge depending on the initial condition: (i) Poverty trap; for $k_0 < \bar{k}1$, the economy converges to 0.

+(ii) Chaotic middle-income trap; for $k_0 \in (\bar{k}1, \bar{k}2)$, the economy becomes trapped in an interval, where it keeps fluctuating in a chaotic manner.

+(iii) Perpetual growth; for $k_0 > k_2$, the economy grows unboundedly.

 Note that, in the case of the chaotic middle-income trap, periodic points exist in the region.
 However, they are always unstable (i.e., repellers) and not observable.

 The implication of Proposition 4 is as follows.
-In Case (i), if the economy starts from a sufficiently small initial value of capital k_0 with $k_0 < \bar{k}1$, then the economy gets caught in a poverty trap, that is, k_t is attracted to the origin.
-This is because the low return from capital due to increasing marginal productivity of capital obstructs capital accumulation.
+In Case (i), if the economy starts from a sufficiently small initial value of capital k_0 with $k_0 < \bar{k}1$, then the economy becomes caught in a poverty trap, that is, k_t is attracted to the origin.
+This is because the low return from capital, due to the increasing marginal productivity of capital, obstructs capital accumulation.
 In Case (iii), if the economy starts from a sufficiently large initial value of capital k_0 with $k_0 > \bar{k}2$, then the economy exhibits perpetual growth.
 This is because the high marginal productivity of capital accelerates economic growth by the reverse logic to that of Case (i).
-In Case (ii), if the initial value of capital k_0 lies in the middle range, then the economy is caught by the middle-income trap.
-The intuition behind this might be explained as follows.
-If the economy starts from a value greater than \bar{k}1 but smaller than θ , then technology 1 is chosen, and the marginal productivity of capital becomes large due to increasing marginal productivity, which accelerates economic growth until the threshold is crossed and the regime switches from technology 1 to technology 2.
-Then, the per capita capital stock is not sufficiently large for technology 2 to keep the economy growing.
+In Case (ii), if the initial value of capital k_0 lies in the middle range, then the economy is caught in the middle-income trap.
+The intuition behind this can be explained as follows.
+If the economy starts from a value that is greater than \bar{k}1 but smaller than θ , then technology 1 is chosen, and the marginal productivity of capital becomes large because of increasing marginal productivity, which accelerates economic growth until the threshold is crossed and the regime switches from technology 1 to technology 2.
+Then, the per capita capital stock is not large enough for technology 2 to maintain the economy's growth.
 Thus, it begins to shrink, which brings it back to a point near the initial value, and the story repeats itself.
 Such a mechanism creates middle-income traps.
 Furthermore, the expanding property of the underlying dynamic system causes chaotic motions.
-This is an intriguing case because not only the economy becomes trapped in a middle-income trap but also the economy fluctuates chaotically in the trap.
+This is an intriguing case because not only does the economy become trapped in a middle-income trap, it also fluctuates chaotically in the trap.
 However, this cannot occur when the external effects of both technologies are weak (see Proposition 1).

 Figure 4 depicts a typical trajectory that is eventually caught and chaotically fluctuates in a middle-income trap, as described in Proposition 4.
 Figure 5 plots four trajectories in the time series described in Proposition 4.
 Trajectory A in Figure 5 corresponds to a perpetual growth path.
-Trajectories B and C stand for trajectories caught into middle-income traps from above and from below, respectively.
-Finally, trajectory D is a typical path caught into the poverty trap.
+Trajectories B and C illustrate trajectories caught in a middle-income trap from above and below, respectively.
+Finally, trajectory D is a typical path where an economy is caught in a poverty trap.

 INSERT Figures 4 and 5 around here.

-3.3 Another situation in Case 2: Breakdown of the middleincome trap When the trapping interval collapses due to some possible change in parameters, the economy is expected to escape the middle-income region in the long run so that it eventually either gets caught in the poverty trap or goes onto a perpetual growth path.
-Such cases occur, rather than (9), if $$T_2(\theta) < \overline{k}1$$ and/or $\overline{k}2 < T_1(\theta)$.
+3.3 Another situation in Case 2: Breakdown of the middleincome trap

+When the trapping interval collapses as a result of some possible change in parameters, the economy is expected to escape the middle-income region in the long run by either eventually becoming caught in the poverty trap or achieving a perpetual growth path.
+Such cases occur, rather than (9), if:

+$$T_2(\theta) < \bar{k}1$$ and/or $\bar{k}2 < T_1(\theta)$.